-For Year 1 of the program, the California Air Resources Board (CARB) received 146 final nominations representing 120 communities in California for community air monitoring programs and/or community emission reduction programs (CARB 2018).
+For Year 1 of the program, the California Air Resources Board (CARB) received 146 final nominations representing 120 communities in California for community air monitoring programs and/or community emission reduction programs (CARB).
 Of the submissions, CARB chose 10 communities throughout the state to be the first year AB 617 communities.
 The South Sacramento-Florin area, identified and suggested by the Sacramento Metropolitan Air Quality Management District (District), was one of the 10 first year communities and was selected for community air monitoring.

 The District developed this CAMP in partnership with a Steering Committee comprised of people who live, work, or own/represents a business and/or community-based organization within the community.
 This CAMP provides an outline of planned air monitoring in the community and how those plans will address the priority air quality concerns of community members.
-The CAMP also benefitted from extensive comments from stakeholders who care about the community and wish to ensure that the proposed approach meets the highest standards for monitoring.
-The Air District believes this CAMP accomplishes those goals and meets all stated objectives for the benefit of the community within the resource constrains imposed by the State.
-This plan is organized into 14 elements that CARB developed to help both air districts and communities implement a process that results in action-oriented data and to meet the unique needs of each selected community (CARB 2018).
+This plan is organized into 14 elements that CARB developed to help both air districts and communities implement a process that results in action-oriented data and to meet the unique needs of each selected community (CARB).
 The 14 elements can be found in CARB's Community Air Protection Blueprint (Blueprint) and are outlined in Figure ES-1